SekoiaLab/Fastir_Collector/README.md

 - pytz

 ## Execution
-- ./fastIR_x64.py -h for help
+- ./fastIR_x64.exe -h for help
-- ./fastIR_x64.py --packages all  extract all artefacts without dump package artefacts
+- ./fastIR_x64.exe --packages fast  extract all artefacts without dump package artefacts
-- ./fastIR_x64.py --packages dump --dump mft to extract MFT
+- ./fastIR_x64.exe --packages dump --dump mft to extract MFT
-- ./fastIR_x64.py --packages all --ouput_dir your_ouput_dir to set the directory output (by default is the current directory)
+- ./fastIR_x64.exe --packages all --ouput_dir your_ouput_dir to set the directory output (by default is the current directory)
-- ./fastIR_x64.py --profile you_file_profile to set your own profile extraction
+- ./fastIR_x64.exe --profile you_file_profile to set your own profile extraction

 ## Packages